 There are a number of other considerations.
 Section 1031 exchanges are an example.
 Section 1031 exchanges allow an investor to defer gain on the sale of one property (relinquished property) that is sold and replaced with a second property (acquired property) if certain timing rules are met.

 Let’s consider Section 1031 exchanges and tax basis in the context of Private Letter Ruling 200706001.
 This ruling addresses whether a taxpayer is entitled to Section 1031 exchanged tax basis treatment for a transfer of one property that was received as a gift from a mother to the taxpayer for another property that is held in trust for the benefit of the mother (and with the taxpayer receiving a remainder interest in the trust).

 Both of these properties were initially transferred to the taxpayer’s mother upon the taxpayer’s father’s death.
 Thus, the father opted to pass one parcel outright to his surviving spouse and he opted to place the other parcel in trust for the benefit of his spouse.

 The IRS concluded that the transfers qualified for Section 1031 exchange treatment, even though they were between related parties.
 But what tax basis was used and what gain was deferred?

-There are a number of planning opportunities and pitfalls presented by the stepped up basis rules.
-These issues can and should be addressed (1) by taking a fresh look at how property can best titled (joint vs. individual, community property vs. separate property, entity vs. no entity, etc.) and (2) by monitoring (a) assets that are or are becoming low basis high appreciation assets (appreciating vs. depreciating assets, depreciable assets vs. non-depreciable assets) and (b) family changes that will present new planning opportunities over time (marriages, deaths, etc.).
+There are a number of planning opportunities and pitfalls presented by the stepped-up basis rules.
+These issues can and should be addressed (1) by taking a fresh look at how property can best be titled (joint vs. individual, community property vs. separate property, entity vs. no entity, etc.) and (2) by monitoring (a) assets that are or are becoming low basis high appreciation assets (appreciating vs. depreciating assets, depreciable assets vs. non-depreciable assets) and (b) family changes that will present new real estate tax planning opportunities over time (marriages, deaths, etc.).